 PTSD develops after a traumatic event.
 Everyone reacts to life-threatening situations differently.
 Each individual has their unique way of responding to fear, anxiety, and the threat brought about by tragic circumstances.
 Because of this, not all people who experience or witness traumatic events end up developing PTSD.

-The level of social and emotional support an individual receives after a traumatic event significantly lowers their likelihood of developing PTSD.
+The level of social and emotional support an individual receives after a traumatic experience significantly lowers their likelihood of developing PTSD.
 Individuals repeatedly exposed to life-threatening situations are at the highest risk of developing post-traumatic stress disorder.

 A person may be more likely to develop PTSD if they already suffer from other mental health conditions.